 Mr. Jeffrey Tarr, who joined EchoStar's board of directors in March 2019, served as a consultant and advisor to Maxar Technologies Inc. and its subsidiaries ("Maxar Tech") through May 2019.
-We previously entered into agreements with Maxar Tech for the manufacture and certain other services of the EchoStar IX satellite, the EchoStar XVII satellite, the EchoStar XIX satellite and the EchoStar XXI satellite and our former EchoStar XI satellite, EchoStar XIV satellite, EchoStar XVI satellite and EchoStar XXIII satellite.
-Maxar Tech provides us with anomaly support for these satellites once launched pursuant to the terms of the agreements.
+We previously entered into agreements with Maxar Tech for the manufacture and certain other services of the EchoStar IX satellite, the EchoStar XVII satellite, the EchoStar XIX satellite and the EchoStar XXI satellite and our former EchoStar XI satellite, EchoStar XVI satellite, EchoStar XVI satellite, Maxar Tech provides us with anomaly support for these satellites once launched pursuant to the terms of the agreements.
 Maxar Tech also provides a warranty on one of these satellites and may be required to pay us certain amounts should the satellite not operate according to certain performance specifications.
 Our obligations to pay Maxar Tech under these agreements during the design life of the applicable satellites may be reduced if the applicable satellites do not operate according to certain performance specifications.
-We incurred aggregate costs payable to Maxar Tech under these agreements of \$3.5 million and \$4.9 million for the three months ended March 31, 2020 and 2019, respectively.
-At both March 31, 2020 and December 31, 2019, we had no trade accounts payable to Maxar Tech.
+We incurred aggregate costs payable to Maxar Tech under these agreements of \$0.9 million and \$1.1 million for the three months ended June 30, 2020 and 2019, respectively, and \$4.4 million and \$4.1 million for the six months ended June 30, 2020 and December 31, 2019, we had no trade accounts payable to Maxar Tech.